Danieleg82/AzFireWallPremium-MH/README.md

 # CHALLENGE 4 (Optional): Block specific URL paths

-We can now proceed testing the URL Filtering functionality.
+We can now proceed testing the *URL Filtering* functionality.

 In this test we will allow connectivity exclusively to a specific sub-path of website "www.example.com"

-For example, we will allow traffic to "www.example.com/Path1" only, thus implicitely blocking traffic to any other website or other paths of the same website (i.e. "www.example.com/Path2)
+For example, we will allow traffic to "www.example.com/Path1" only, thus implicitely blocking traffic to any other website or other paths of the same website (i.e. "www.example.com/Path2).
+The effective existence of these sub-paths is not fundamental for the scope of the excercise.

 To do this, let's proceed selecting our Firewall Policy and let's modify the Collection Rule "RuleCollection1" we created in Challenge 1.